genedvlpr/flutterfire-demo/README.md

 # Flutterfire

-A demo Flutter project with Firebase integration.
+A Demo Flutter project with Firebase integration.